angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 *_That's it.
 This will ensure Facebook and Firebase are able to talk to each other._*

-### As we were able to fetch data from Firebase database in the above step, let's focus on authentication below, by
-removing calls to fetch data from  database. ###
+`As we were able to fetch data from Firebase database in the above step, let's focus on authentication below, by removing calls to fetch data.`

 *Let's add the following two buttons in our `home.html`*